We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 If your beverage of choice is served cold, why not fancy up your ice?
 Spherical ice cubs initially gained popularity with whiskey drinkers because they melt slowly.
 There’s nothing saying you can’t use these with a seltzer instead.

-Even better, Icelanda sells a set that includes spherical and cube-shaped molds.
+Even better, Icelanda sells a set of Spherical and Cubic Ice Tray Molds.
 You get everything you need to make some seriously cool ice.

 Who doesn’t love fresh herbs, whether it’s on rice, pasta, or mixed into your favorite soup.
 Cutting them up can get old if you’re using the same knives you use for everything else.